FoalTS/foal/docs/comparison-with-other-frameworks.md

 ## NestJS

-[Nest](https://docs.nestjs.com/) has been one of the first Node.JS frameworks that natively supports TypeScript and provides code architecture based on controllers, services and modules.
+[Nest](https://docs.nestjs.com/) is a Node.JS framework that has gained in popularity in recent years.
+It has been one of the first frameworks that natively supports TypeScript and provides code architecture based on controllers, services and modules.

 ### Complexity & Learning Curve